sinahuster/CS50-notes-and-code/notes/week3.md

 2. recursion.c - prints a pyramid of the input height using a recurisive function.

 3. plurality.c - runs a pluraity election, where each person votes for one person to select a winner.

+4. runoff.c - simulates a runoff election, which involves ranked choice voting (only completed the functions).